-The role of Facilities Management in campus operations imparts responsibility and provides opportunity to consider, develop, and implement processes and practices intended to improve the quality of our environment.
-By incorporating sustainability practices throughout operations, it is our intention to serve as an example and a catalyst of environmental awareness to the College community.
+The role of Facilities Management in campus operations provides an opportunity to consider, develop, and implement processes and practices intended to improve the quality of our environment.
+By incorporating sustainability practices throughout operations, our goal is to serve as an example and a catalyst of environmental awareness to the College community.

 Stormwater Management: Creating a Sustainable Learning Environment

-With Federal government placing more stringent mandates on the discharge and filtering of storm water, Delta took the forward-thinking initiative to transform our exterior space with the environment in mind.
-The project incorporates proactive and responsible measures to collect, clean, and return runoff water to the natural environment.
-Interpretive signage (PDF) and an outdoor classroom extend walls of our academic core to embrace the exploration of campus ecosystems.
-They create a living, learning laboratory for the campus and community by promoting conservation, land stewardship, and responsible measures for rainwater runoff.
+Stormwater Management incorporates proactive and responsible measures to collect, clean, and return runoff water to the natural environment.
+Interpretive signage (PDF) and an outdoor classroom extend the walls of our academic core to embrace the exploration of campus ecosystems.

-As you round the wet meadow, you’ll learn about the project materials and methods selected helped to reduce the impact on the environment and to support the local economy.
-But, most importantly, you’ll come away with a better awareness of how everything we do, everything we take, and everything we make holds potential to affect nature’s balance.
+As you round the wet meadow, you’ll learn how the project materials and methods selected helped to reduce the impact on the environment and to support the local economy.